JetBrains/Exposed/documentation-website/Writerside/topics/Contributing.md

 There are multiple ways in which you can contribute to Exposed docs:

 - Create an issue in [YouTrack](https://youtrack.jetbrains.com/issues/EXPOSED).
-- Submit a pull request with proposed changes.
+- Submit a pull request containing your proposed changes.
+Ensure that these modifications are applied directly within the `documentation-website` directory.

 ### Community Support